Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 The Pic24 sample includes both Hub and DPS services.
 The table below shows RAM/ROM sizes considering:

--  Embedded C SDK libraries only – which represent the baseline size
+-  Embedded C SDK libraries only – which represent the baseline size.
 -  Total size – which includes the Embedded C SDK and Microchip MQTT client (this Dev Kit has a separate Wi-Fi module which runs the TLS and TCP/IP stacks).

 |  | Embedded C SDK size | | Total Size | |